-Benzodiazepine addiction has rapidly become one of the largest drug-related issues throughout the country.
-However, despite this fact, the majority of Americans who have been prescribed this type of medication or who take it for recreational purposes have no idea what a serious threat it poses.
+Benzodiazepine addiction has rapidly become one of the most significant drug-related issues throughout the country.
+However, despite this fact, most Americans who have been prescribed this type of medication or who take it for recreational purposes have no idea what a serious threat it poses.

 Some of the more common types of benzodiazepines include Valium, Klonopin, and Xanax.
-These medications are most commonly used to treat severe anxiety disorders, and they are rarely prescribed to be taken for more than several weeks at a time because of their addictive nature.
+These medications are most commonly used to treat severe anxiety disorders.
+They are rarely prescribed to be taken for more than several weeks because of their addictive nature.

 How Lyrics Works and Applying it to Benzo Detox

-Benzodiazepine withdrawal can be extremely dangerous unless it is closely monitored in a designated detox facility.
-Unlike other prescription medications, like prescription opioids and prescription stimulants, benzodiazepine withdrawal can result in a wide range of serious health-related complications including grand mal seizures, coma, and even death and very extreme cases.
+Benzodiazepine withdrawal can be hazardous unless it is closely monitored in a designated detox facility.
+Unlike other prescription medications, like prescription opioids and prescription stimulants, benzodiazepine withdrawal can result in many health-related severe complications, including grand mal seizures, coma, and even death and very extreme cases.
 Several detox methods have proven effective for the treatment of benzodiazepine withdrawal.

 Is Lyrica Beneficial for Benzodiazepine Detox?

 The most common methods of benzodiazepine detox include tapering, medication-assisted treatment, and psychotherapy.
-Most detox centers also introduce their clients to the 12-step method of addiction recovery, seeing as this is an important tool when it comes to maintaining long-term sobriety.
+Most detox centers also introduce their clients to the 12-step process of addiction recovery, seeing as this is an essential tool for maintaining long-term sobriety.

-As it stands, medication-assisted treatment is one of the most effective treatment options when it comes to benzodiazepine detox.
-Recently, several studies have pointed towards the fact that Lyrica, also known as pregabalin (the generic name for the medication), can help alleviate the more severe symptoms associated with benzodiazepine withdrawal.
+As it stands, medication-assisted treatment is one of the most effective treatment options for benzodiazepine detox.
+Recently, several studies have pointed out that Lyrica, also known as pregabalin (the generic name for the medication), can help alleviate the more severe symptoms associated with benzodiazepine withdrawal.
 But what exactly is Lyrica, and how does it help with benzodiazepine detox?

 Does Lyrica Help With Benzo Detox?

 A recent study published in European Psychiatry suggests that Lyrica can help alleviate the more severe symptoms associated with benzodiazepine detox.
-The conclusion of the study suggests that this is an efficacious treatment for benzodiazepine withdrawal, but it is much more effective when combined with other proven detox methods.
-Lyrica itself is a medication most commonly prescribed to treat generalized anxiety disorder, epilepsy, or chronic nerve pain.
+The study’s conclusion means that this is an efficacious treatment for benzodiazepine withdrawal, but it is much more effective when combined with other proven detox methods.
+Lyrica itself is most commonly prescribed to treat generalized anxiety disorder, epilepsy, or chronic nerve pain.

 This medication works by reducing the pain signals that the central nervous system sends to the brain.
-It is not narcotic, it is an anticonvulsant medication that does have the potential to be habit-forming but is not more addictive than an opioid narcotic.
-While numerous studies are still taking place, there is an ample amount of scientific evidence that points towards the fact that this medication can be extremely beneficial in preventing symptoms of benzodiazepine detox that can lead to serious health-related complications.
+It is not a narcotic; it is an anticonvulsant medication that can be habit-forming but is not more addictive than an opioid narcotic.
+While numerous studies are still taking place, there is ample scientific evidence that points towards the fact that this medication can be highly beneficial in preventing symptoms of benzodiazepine detox that can lead to serious health-related complications.

 More About Lyrica and Benzodiazepine Withdrawal

-As previously mentioned, benzodiazepine withdrawal can be extremely dangerous unless it is closely monitored in a medical detox facility.
-Generally speaking, two distinct phases are associated with benzodiazepine withdrawal.
-These two phases are the acute withdrawal phase and the protracted withdrawal phase.
+As previously mentioned, benzodiazepine withdrawal can be hazardous unless it is closely monitored in a medical detox facility.
+Generally speaking, two distinct phases are associated with benzodiazepine withdrawal, and these two phases are the acute withdrawal phase and the protracted withdrawal phase.
 While Lyrica may be helpful in this process, it is generally not recommended nor used by medical detox facilities as part of the medication regimen for benzo detox.

-The acute withdrawal phase of benzodiazepine detox generally lasts for between 5 days and two full weeks.
-Symptoms that coincide with the acute withdrawal phase are generally more severe, and it is more important that they are monitored around the clock in a detox facility.
+The acute withdrawal phase of benzodiazepine detox generally lasts for between 5 days and two whole weeks.
+Symptoms that coincide with the acute withdrawal phase are typically more severe, and it is more important that they are monitored around the clock in a detox facility.
 The symptoms associated with the acute phase of benzodiazepine withdrawal include:

 - Muscle aches and pains